 Students from non-US countries who are continuing their studies at Harvard, or who are applying for admission to the University, should communicate with the Harvard International Office, 1350 Massachusetts Avenue, Room 851, Cambridge, MA 02138, which is especially designed to help and advise international students.
 The immigration and naturalization laws specify many complex legal requirements affecting the status of international students and scholars during their period of study in the United States.
 The office is prepared to furnish information to aliens on visa requirements, permissible employment, income tax liabilities, and many other official restrictions in effect under existing laws of the United States.

-Students are encouraged to apply for external fellowships, such as those administered by the National Science Foundation, the National Defense Science and Engineering Fellowship, and the National Institutes of Health, which are available on a competitive basis to graduate students in biophysics.
+Students are encouraged to apply for external fellowships, such as those administered by the National Science Foundation, the National Defense Science and Engineering Fellowship, and the National Institutes of Health, or other foundations, such as the Hertz and Ford Foundations, which are available on a competitive basis to graduate students in biophysics.
 Applications for those fellowships should be made directly to the appropriate agencies.

 Certain limited funds are available as beneficiary aid, distributed by the deans of GSAS to students in the form of gifts or loans to meet unexpected financial needs.
 Information on loans and beneficiary aids may be obtained from GSAS.